Contributed by Dr. Joshua Yorgason, MD - Otolaryngologist (Ear, Nose and Throat Surgeon)

 Each type of oil contains a mixture of natural chemical compounds unique to that species of plant and to the environment in which the plant is grown.
 For thousands of years, humans have ingested plants in the form of food as well as plant parts and extracts as herbal health products and teas from leaves and flowers, which contain essential oils.

 One could argue that it should also be safe to ingest essential oils in small quantities, just as we have been doing when ingesting plants containing essential oils.
 Because they are produced naturally by plants, essential oils are found in naturally balanced mixtures.
 Then why is there an ongoing concern about the internal use of essential oils?
-Internal use can not only be very effective, but is also safe.
+Not only is it safe to ingest essential oils, but it can also be very effective.

 Oils first have an effect on local tissues.
 The local effect may be felt more strongly when applied internally compared to when applied to the skin because the nerves in the mucosa are closer to the surface, often more numerous, and can be more easily stimulated compared to the nerves in the skin.
 Although the skin is thicker and seems to be less fragile than the mucous membranes, the reality is that similar to the skin the mucosa has many features that are protective, and therefore conducive to the use of essential oils.